Skip to main content

 • The pre-transplant mortality model reports the mortality rate for candidates on the waiting list at any time over a 2-year evaluation interval.

 The data collection period for the pre-transplant metrics began Jan.
 1, 2022.
-The offer acceptance rate ratio criteria took effect on July 27, 2023 and the pre-transplant mortality rate ratio will be implemented on July 25, 2024.
+The offer acceptance rate ratio criteria took effect on July 27, 2023, and the pre-transplant mortality rate ratio was implemented on July 25, 2024.

 Risk-adjustment and performance evaluation

 The MPSC strongly believes that it is important to use risk-adjusted metrics to have a fair and accurate performance monitoring system.
-Risk adjustment allows the MPSC to focus on a program’s performance on those elements of patient care that are within the control of the program that the program can affect through performance improvement initiatives.
-In addition, the MPSC believes the use of risk-adjusted metrics is the best way to avoid risk-averse behavior that could result in the unintended negative consequence of greater organ non-use (discard) and a decrease in organ transplants.
+Risk adjustment allows the MPSC to focus on a program’s performance based on elements of patient care that are within the control of the program (i.e., elements of patient care that the program can affect through performance improvement initiatives).
+In addition, the MPSC believes that the use of risk-adjusted metrics is the best way to avoid risk-averse behavior that could result in unintended negative consequences, such as greater organ non-use (discard) or a decrease in organ transplants.

 Without risk adjustment, all programs would be expected to achieve the same observed survival rate, regardless of the acuity of their patients or the quality of the donor organs they transplant.
 The goal of using risk adjustment is to be able to differentiate between program performance, given the known patient and donor factors.